 With this in mind, we learn Epicurus advised the wise to not have children, since it would introduce pain and suffering, for the parent.

-Stoics, on the other hand, would advocate performing your duty as a human being.
+Stoics, on the other hand, would advocate performance of duty as a human being.
 One of which is to propagate the human race.
-We are social beings and our learning and progress comes at the hand of other people.
+We are social beings and our learning and progress comes from working and living with other people.
 We learn from both the wise and unwise.
 But if neither exist, we don't learn and progress.
-Also, a philosophy dissuading child-rearing slants towards nihilism ("life has no intrinsic meaning or value.
-With respect to the universe, existential nihilism posits that a single human or even the entire human species is insignificant, without purpose and unlikely to change in the totality of existence.")
+Also, a philosophy dissuading child-rearing slants towards nihilism ("life has no intrinsic meaning or value.")

 The chapters ends with a quip at Epicurus, to the effect of "even your parents would still love and raise you knowing you would advocate against your very existence!"